Piece of land

 - Garden plot

 On a rectangular plot there will be a forest nursery.
-One side of the plot measures 12 m, the other 3 m more. a) how many metres of fencing will be needed to fence the forest nursery? b) how many seedlings will they plant if their mutual distance is 1 m a - A rectangular 11
+One side of the plot measures 12 m, the other 3 m more. a) how many metres of fencing will be needed to fence the forest nursery? b) how many seedlings will they plant if their mutual distance is 1 m a - Two tasks

 A children's sandbox has the shape of a triangle, two sides measure equally 3 metres and the last one has 50 dm.
 Calculate the perimeter of the children's sandbox in mm.
 A children's mould has the shape of a triangle with all three sides of the same lengt - Fence of the garden